stemeunier/bugprediction-fork/README.md

 Generate a new token (classic):
 - Name it however you wish
 - Set the expiration depending on your use case
-- Select all scopes TODO check necessary scopes
+- Don't select any scope
 - Generate
 Copy the token and paste it next to ```OTTM_SCM_TOKEN``` in the .env file.